-James and Wimbush (1995) have shown acoustic echo time is especially strongly related to dynamic height in the Pacific Ocean in a broad region centered on the Kuroshio, where there is a tight linear relationship with typical slope of -5 dyn cm/ms. From 889 ASUKA hydrocasts, we determined that the slope in the ASUKA region (for 0-800 dbar dynamic height) is -5.18 (±0.9) dyn cm/ms. This value was used to convert our IES data.
-By suitably combining the TOPEX altimetry data with our IES data, one can in principle separate the barotropic and baroclinic components of the TOPEXmeasured sea-surface-height (SSH) signal, but barotropic signals in the ASUKA region were are too small to be resolvable by this technique.
+James and Wimbush (1995) showed that acoustic echo time is especially strongly related to dynamic height in the Pacific Ocean in a broad region centered on the Kuroshio, where there is a tight linear relationship with typical slope of -5 dyn cm/ms. From 889 ASUKA hydrocasts, we determined that the slope in the ASUKA region (for 0-800 dbar dynamic height) is -5.18 \pm 0.9 dyn cm/ms. This value was used to convert our IES data.
+By suitably combining the TOPEX altimetry data with our IES data, one can in principle separate the barotropic and baroclinic components of the TOPEX- region were are too small to be resolvable by this technique.
 Baroclinic SSH fluctuations exceeded 75 cm.
-Pronounced offshore Kuroshio meanders occurred three times a year, in February, June, and October in both years; these are meanders of up to 150 km, lasting between 2 weeks and 2 months (see figure).
+Pronounced offshore Kuroshio meanders occurred three times a year, in February, June, and October in both years.
+These are meanders of up to 50-150 km, lasting 2 weeks to 2 months.

-Analysis of the ASUKA hydrocasts revealed the existence of ''gravest empirical modes" for the temperature and specific-volume-anomaly fields in the region.
-These were used in conjunction with the IES data-and referenced to the current-meter data where available-to compute the time-varying temperature and velocity fields for the entire section.
-From these, the mean Kuroshio volume and temperature transports for the two-year period were determined to be 63 Sv and 3.54 PW, respectively.
+Analysis of the ASUKA hydrocasts revealed the existence of ''gravest empirical modes'' for the temperature and specific-volume-anomaly fields in the region.
+These were used in conjunction with the IES data-and referencing to the current-meter data where available-to compute the time-varying temperature and velocity fields for the entire section.
+From these, the mean Kuroshio volume and temperature transports for the two-year period were determined to be 65 Sv and 3.7×10^{15} W, respectively.
 The Kuroshio volume transport was remarkably variable, ranging from less than 20 Sv to more than 100 Sv, and sometimes changing by more than 40 Sv in just a few weeks.